Bhartekunta

 Bhartekunta is a mountain of the Garhwal Himalaya in Uttarakhand India.The elevation of Bhartekunta is 6578 m and its prominence is 280 m.
 It is 69th highest located entirely within the Uttrakhand.
 Nanda Devi, is the highest mountain in this category.
 It lies between Kirti Stambh and Kedarnath (mountain).
 Its nearest higher neighbor Kedarnath (mountain) 6940 m lies 3 km ESE.
 It is located 2.3 km SE of Kirti Stambh 6279 m and 6.9 km north lies Meru Peak 6660 m.

 Climbing history

 INDO-TIBET BORDER POLICE (ITBP) claimed the first ascent of Bhartekunta led by B.C.
 Khulbey on 6 June 1975.
-A Spanish club de Esquí de La Molina, Girona, of Spain climbed Bhartekunta on 27 September climbers are Toni Bou, Kiko Colo, Josep Ximenis and Joan Sala.
+A Spanish club de Esquí de La Molina, Girona, of Spain climbed Bhartekunta on 27 September; climbers were Toni Bou, Kiko Colo, Josep Ximenis and Joan Sala.

 Bhartekunta was attempted by An Indian team led by Romesh Bhattacharjee from the Gangotri Glacier.
-They reached a high point of 6450 meters.
+They reached a high point of 6450 metres.